rossta/pursue/doc/ROADMAP.md

 # Roadmap

-1. Create a training plan with workouts
+_ Create a training plan with workouts
+_ Build schedule from training plan around A-race
+_ Categorize workouts by workout discipline
+_ Categorize training plans by event discipline